lisayfrazier/DataValidatorCLI/README.md

 ## How to Run

 ### Option 1 — Run in Visual Studio

-1. Open the solution file: `DataValidatorCLI.sln` in Visual Studio
+1. Open the solution file `DataValidatorCLI.sln` in Visual Studio
-2. Set the startup project to **DataValidatorCLI**
+2. Set **DataValidatorCLI** as the startup project
-3. Press **Ctrl + F5** to run (Start Without Debugging)
+3. Press **Ctrl + F5** (Start Without Debugging)
-4. Enter transactions one per line using this format:
+4. Enter transactions one per line using the format below

+Example:

 Example:
 ```txt